 Last week, as I was discussing our European summer travels with a girlfriend, she asked: “What was your favorite part of the trip?”
 What a difficult question to answer.
-We covered so much ground, saw so many people, had so many adventures… Then I reflected a bit longer, and a special moment came to mind; the day I finally got to visit Josephine Baker‘s former home, le Château des Milandes, in the Périgord where we spent a few days on our way to Spain.
+We covered so much ground, saw so many people, had so many adventures.
+Then I reflected a bit longer, and a special moment came to mind, the day I finally got to visit Josephine Baker‘s former home, le Château des Milandes, in le Périgord where we spent a few days on our way to Spain.

 |The Jazz Age: Energetic and goofy performances in the early years|